openstax/cookbook/README.md

 ## Starting a recipe

 The `create_new_recipe` script offers a quickstart way to generate many of the initial files for recipe development, like the locale files and the boilerplate for the bake script.
 It also adds the relevante line to main `bake`.
-Call it with `ruby scripts/create_new_recipe --recipe <recipe-name>`.
+Call it with `ruby scripts/create_new_recipe <recipe-name> <...>`.

 Devs will still need to edit/create:
 - `kitchen_gem_versions.rb`